lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 Like in the cookbook, we need a repository to **store** our posts in-memory and on our hard drives.
 This class needs to be coded right after the model, both classes being part of the same **data** brick.

-Implement a `Repository` class which will act as fake database.
+Implement a `Repository` class which will act as a fake database.
 It should be connected to a `posts.csv` file to make our app persistent.

 ### Controller